 mkdir /var/www/example.com/public_html mkdir /var/www/example.com/logs

-To now make your site accessible publicly using Apache, you need to create an Apache VirtualHost configuration for it.
+To make your site accessible publicly using Apache, you need to create an Apache VirtualHost configuration.

 <VirtualHost *:80> ServerName example.com ServerAlias www.example.com DocumentRoot /var/www/example.com/public_html ErrorLog /var/www/example.com/logs/error.log CustomLog /var/www/example.com/logs/requests.log combined # OPTIONAL # Enables directory listing when no index file is found <Directory /var/www/example.com/public_html> Options +Indexes </Direcotry> </VirtualHost>

 ServerName and ServerAlias will specify what domains are set to use this configuration.
 In this example, we have the base domain and the www subdomain.